LennaHammer/English/EVP/out/words_adjective.md

 ## 752. total ## adjective [always before noun]
 /ˈtoʊt̬.əl/ AMOUNT
 [B1]including everything
-- the total cost
+- the total `cost`
 - Total losses were $800.

 ## 753. traditional ## adjective
 /trəˈdɪʃ.ən.əl/
 [B1]following the customs or ways of behaving that have continued in a group of people or society for a long time
 - traditional farming methods
-- The dancers were wearing traditional Hungarian dress/costume.
+- The dancers were wearing traditional Hungarian `dress/costume`.
 - She's very traditional in her ideas.

 ## 754. true ## adjective
 /truː/ REAL
 [B1]real
-- true love
+- true `love`
 - a true friend
-- The true horror of the accident did not become clear until the morning.
+- The true `horror` of the accident did not become clear until the morning.

 ## 755. true ## adjective
 /truː/ come true
 [B1]If a dream or hope comes true, it really happens.
 - I'd always dreamed of owning my own house, but I never thought it would come true.
-- After all the problems I'd had, Oliver's birth was a dream come true.
+- After all the problems I'd had, Oliver's birth was a `dream` come true.

 ## 756. typical ## adjective
 /ˈtɪp.ɪ.kəl/
 [B1]having all the qualities you expect a particular person, object, place, etc. to have
 - I must look like the typical tourist with my shorts and my camera.
-- This sort of hot and spicy food is very typical of the food in the south of the country.
+- This sort of hot and spicy food is very typical `of` the food in the south of the country.
 - Typical symptoms would include severe headaches, vomiting and dizziness.

 ## 757. ugly ## adjective